FDA staff blindsided by move allowing more e-cigarettes and nicotine pouches onto US market

 Underage vaping among U.S. teenagers has fallen to its lowest level in more than 10 years, following the disruptions of the pandemic and new state and federal restrictions.

-President Donald Trump came to power last year after vowing to "save" the vaping industry.
-Major tobacco companies, such as Reynolds American and Altria, have contributed millions to political action committees supporting Trump and other administration priorities, including Trump's inauguration and his proposed White House ballroom.
+Trump came to power last year after vowing to “save” the vaping industry.
+Major tobacco companies, such as Reynolds American and Altria, have contributed millions to political action committees supporting Trump and other administration priorities, including Trump’s inauguration and his proposed White House ballroom.
+Both companies have invested heavily in e-cigarettes and nicotine pouches, in addition to cigarettes.

 Despite the influence campaign, vaping issues took a backseat at FDA under Makary.
 On rare occasions when Makary addressed e-cigarettes, he voiced skepticism about the data showing declining underage use.